rjshap/AutoSharesAPI/web-api/introduction.md

 #### Adding User Accounts

 This API endpoint enables you to bind a new or an existing trading account to an existing user.

-#### Trading APIs

-AutoShares is a cross-platform online trading solution for Stocks, Options, and ETFs with all-encompassing trading functionality.
-Even though AutoShares provides both the web and the mobile interfaces for executing trades and analyzing markets, some users opt to implement their own custom interfaces that suit their requirements.
-For this purpose, AutoShares offers a trading platform as well as extended REST API that can be invoked to perform various trading operations like creating users, getting quotes, and placing orders.

-The trader's API that invokes actions typically performed by trader's widgets: placing orders, getting quotes, configuring price alerts, and so forth.
-This API can be called from anywhere simply using your app's API key and a user's credentials.

-The APIs are designed to perform operations like placing orders and trading, streaming buying power and account values, positions, charts, watchlists, price alerts, and transactions.

-Each API request is described on two pages; the first page introduces you to the API request and explains how to properly use the request parameters and the typical mistakes to avoid; the second page is strictly technical, outlining all of the header and body parameters along with their types, the range of request status codes, as well as all possible responses.

 ## New to coding and development or never worked with API based systems before?
 Read below for how the process works...